marcusklasson/vcca_grocerystore/README.md

 Follow the instructions below to perform experiments with the implemented models.
 Note that the code is written in Tensorflow 1!

-If you are a reviewer for our recently submitted paper, see [REPRODUCE](./REPRODUCE.md) for instructions for reproducing the results.
+See [REPRODUCE](./REPRODUCE.md) for instructions to reproducing the results in the paper.

 ## Install conda environment
 Install the conda environment by executing the following command in a terminal: